CognitiveModeling/BrainControl/README.md

 A cognitive control architecture and also a platform video game developed at the chair of Cognitive Modelling at the University of Tuebingen.

 > **Note** This is all work in progress and some things might be outdated.
 If something is unclear, please contact us - through opening an issue, preferably.
+> **Git-related Note** This repository uses git-lfs.
+Be sure to _clone_ the repo _only when you have git-lfs installed_ to actually fetch all files.

 ## Getting Started